alizufan/galon-line-be-java/README.md

 ## Objective
 My hope making this is to make the service have Observability, Maintainability and Scalability capabilities.
-This is used to help understand the performance of a process in a service, so that it is easier to analyze the deficiencies in the service when it is used.
+This is used to help understand a performance issue, logging, error / crash tracking a process in a service, so that it is easier to analyze the deficiencies in the service when it is used.

 ## Problems
 - Forgot a configuration rules.